-For an unpaid internship position with a for-profit employers, interns must be gaining experience directly correlated with their major or academic coursework and receiving ongoing professional development and mentorship.
+For an unpaid internship position with a for-profit employer, interns must be gaining experience directly correlated with their major or academic coursework and receiving ongoing professional development and mentorship.

-Current average hourly wage for interns at bachelor's degree level
+Current average hourly wage for interns at bachelor's degree level.

-National Association of Colleges and Employers
+National Association of Colleges and Employers (NACE, 2021)

-(NACE, 2020)

-U.S. DEPARTMENT OF LABOR FACT SHEET #71
+US DEPARTMENT OF LABOR FACT SHEET #71